 Last updated: March 2023

 Clear any debris out of your gutters that may have accumulated and ensure all the downspouts are directed away from your home.
 You should check for potential clogs by waiting for a rainy day or using a hose to fill the gutters and see if water exits the downspouts.
 If the gutters overflow, or water does not exit the spouts, you may have a clog.
-BobVila.com says smaller clogs may diminish after flushing the downspout with a hose, but tougher ones may require the use of other tools (such as a plumber's snake).
+Smaller clogs may diminish after flushing the downspout with a hose, but tougher ones may require the use of other tools (such as a plumber's snake), says BobVila.
 Taking these precautions may help you avoid water backing up towards your home and causing damage when the spring rain arrives, says the Insurance Information Institute (III).

 Inspect your gutter system for damage, such as holes or cracks, that may have been caused by freezing and thawing of ice.

 Visually check the condition of your roof by looking for any damaged or missing shingles, says the III.
 It may also be a good idea to check your attic for any signs of leaks or moisture.
-If you find any problems, you'll want to have them repaired — it'd also be a good idea to contact your insurance agent to see if your homeowner's policy might help cover repairs.
+If anything looks suspicious, you'll want to have a professional inspect it.
+They should be able to check for shingles that are curling or clawing, which could mean they’re more susceptible to leaks, says Bob Vila.